For your itinerary planning. This website will show you the full route from your location to the destination with possible connections. DETAILS

 For local travels within the city of Gdańsk and neighborhood, you can use car rental service (per minutes) by DETAILS

-Perfect for international travelers, campers without cars or folks who want a vehicle-free environment.
-More info coming soon.
+Ideal for international travellers without cars or those who care for a vehicle-free environment.

 Once you enter Trapeton Festival area you may never want to leave, that’s why we recommend you to check Gdańsk city as well.
 What to see in Gdańsk: 12 breath-taking places for a 2-day getaway.